Environmental Studies Internship Program (ENVS 404)

 Information for Community Partners (Internship Sponsors)

-Sponsoring an intern through the Environmental Studies Program allows you to gain assistance, expand your job application pool, and train potential future employees.
-The Environmental Studies Program does not match students to particular internship opportunities nor recruit students for community sponsors, but we can promote opportunities through our listserve, academic advising and internship bulletin board.
+Sponsoring an intern through the Environmental Studies Program allows you to gain assistance, expand your job application pool and train potential future employees.
+The Environmental Studies Program does not match students to particular internship opportunities nor recruit students for community partners, but we can promote opportunities through our website, listserve, academic advising and internship bulletin board.

-We ask community sponsors to provide clear duties, supervision, and an evaluation of the student’s performance.
+We ask community partners to provide clear duties, supervision and an evaluation of the student’s performance.
 We ask you to complete an agreement with the student outlining expectations.
-We also ask you to sign the student’s timesheet.
+We also ask you to sign the student’s timesheets.